June 23rd, 2020

 Thanks for reading.

-David Brown is a founder and CEO of Techstars.
+David Brown is Founder and member of the Board of Director of Techstars.
 His 30-year career starting and building sustainable companies includes Pinpoint Technologies and Techstars (with David Cohen, Brad Feld, and Jared Polis).
 He lives in Boulder, Colorado, with his wife and family.